rednafi/rednafi.com/content/python/server_sent_events.md

 ## A more practical example

-This section will demonstrate the scenario that was mentioned at the beginning of this post where loading a particular page in your browser will trigger a long-running asynchronous [celery][celery] task in the background.
+This section will demonstrate the scenario that was mentioned at the beginning of this post where loading a particular page in your browser will trigger a long-running asynchronous celery[^6] task in the background.
 While the task runs, the server will communicate the progress with the client.

 Once the task is finished, the server will send a specific message to the client and it'll update the DOM to let the user know that the task has been finished.
 The workflow only requires unidirectional communication and SSE is a perfect candidate for this situation.

 To test it out, you'll need to install a few dependencies.
 You can `pip install` them as
 such: